johngod194/Google-Data-Analytics---Capstone-Project-1/README.md

-# Google-Data-Analytics---Capstone-Project-1
+# Google-Data-Analytics---Capstone-Cyclistic - Project
-In this project I will reveal what I have learned within the Google Data Analytics course in which I will go through the Cyclistic data for 2024.
+As part of the Google Data Analytics course I chose to complete the Cyclistic case study using data from 2024 Case study: How does a bike-share navigate speedy success?

+In this project I will be using SQL for cleaning, wrangling and analysis.
+Then Tableau will be used for visualisation to enhance the analysis.